openstack/neutron-specs/specs/kilo/retargetable-functional-testing.rst

 given API with no increase in effectiveness.

 The fact that formal API testing is left to Tempest has the added cost of delaying some test additions until after a feature has been merged.

-Proposed change
+Proposed Change
 ===============

 The goal is to introduce the concept of a 'retargetable' functional